BoshraJaber/Django-guide/.history/DjangoCustomUser_20211129131838.md

 ## Changing the view:
 * if the view only get the data: ListAPIView
-* if it get and create: ListCreateAPIView
+* if it get and create: ListCreateAPI
-* for the update: RetrieveUpdateAPIView
-* for all: RetrieveUpdateDestroyAPIView